loganmoser/Fantasy-Football-ML-Project/README.md

 ## Usage

-The entire pipeline — pulling data via `nflreadpy`, feature engineering, model training, evaluation, and ranking generation — runs from `model_building.ipynb`.
+The entire pipeline, pulling data via `nflreadpy`, feature engineering, model training, evaluation, and ranking generation runs from `model_building.ipynb`.
 Open it with Jupyter to step through or re-run the analysis:
 ```bash
 uv run jupyter notebook model_building.ipynb
 ```

 ## Notes & Limitations

-- Predictions rely entirely on the prior season's box-score stats and biographical/draft data — they don't account for offseason changes like team context, coaching changes, depth chart battles, or injuries that happen after the most recent season's data was collected.
+- Predictions rely entirely on the prior season's box-score stats and biographical/draft data, they don't account for offseason changes like team context, coaching changes, depth chart battles, or injuries that happen after the most recent season's data was collected.
 - Rookies and players with no prior-season stats in the dataset can't be ranked with this pipeline, since it requires a full season of historical stats as input.
 - Rankings should be treated as one data point among many for draft prep, not a substitute for up-to-date news, ADP, or beat-writer analysis closer to the season.